CyanOS-Project/CyanOSKernel/README.md

 # CyanOS: A Hobbyist Operating System [![Build Status](https://travis-ci.com/AymenSekhri/CyanOS.svg?branch=master)](https://travis-ci.com/AymenSekhri/CyanOS)

 ## What's is this ?
-It's a x86 monolithic kernel operating system, coded in C++ 17 and few lines of x86 Assembly.
+It's a x86 monolithic preemptive kernel operating system, coded in C++ 17 and few lines of x86 Assembly.

 ## Why ?
 Why a new half working operating systems? you might ask, And the answer: because it's fun.
 This is my biggest project so far and I'm really learning a lot of new stuff on the way and enjoying every line I write (until I face a race condition bug, I would hate my life by then).
 I'm trying my best to work out a clean architecture for this project and maintaining a readable & scalable code base as far as i can (it might far from perfect right now).